 Learning how to market a product can help you grow your store’s sales quickly.
 When you begin to master how to sell a product online, you give your business a chance to succeed.
 You’ll need to experiment with different marketing ideas to understand your target audience and market your product to them.
-In this article, you’ll find 18 effective marketing tips to promote your online business.
+In this article, you’ll find 24 effective marketing tips on how to promote a product as well as your business.

 - How to Market a Product

 - Want to Learn More?